Why register entities in bulk, rather than individually?

 - In the following window, select Raw Text option from the dropdown.
 Go back to your Excel template and copy out the data.
 Make sure to include the headers.
 Paste this into the Import modal.
 Click Next.

 - Benchling will map the column headers to schema fields in the registry.
 If you used the above template, Benchling will autodetect the correct fields.
 Once confirmed, click Next.
 Note: if you selected the create batches, Benchling will map Batch fields from the Excel sheet.

 - In the next modal, Benchling will check for errors.
-If there are errors, you can select the files and click Remove Files or may be required to make modifcations in your Excel sheet.
+If there are errors, you can select the files and click Remove Files or may be required to make modifications in your Excel sheet.
 Note: the most common error will likely be that you're missing the Bases column from your Excel sheet.
-Again, this should be blank but Benchling expects a column header for Bases.
+Again, this should be blank but Benchling expects a column header for Bases or AA.

 - Once complete, hit Import.
 These entities and batches should now be in the project you imported them to.
 Find the project and expand the view by selecting the Arrow on the top right of the side panel.
 If you click into an entity, you'll notice that you won't see any sequences for that entity.

 Now it's time to import your sequence map to the Benchling registry.
-Click the "+" sign and then select Reimport DNA Sequences.
+Click the "+" sign and then select Reimport DNA or AA Sequences.

-Register your plasmids by expanding the side panel, selecting your plasmid entities, and then hitting Register.
+Register your sequences by expanding the side panel, selecting your entities of choice, and then hitting Register.